-The attacked appears to be timed just before the July 4 Independence Day weekend holiday.
+The attack appears to be timed just before the July 4 Independence Day weekend holiday.

 This is a common technique; Gridware has seen a spike in attacks just before long weekends and holiday breaks where the attack is not discovered until workers return from holidays.